-Corn on the cob is a delightful treat, especially during summer barbecues and family gatherings.
-Cooking it in the microwave is one of the quickest and easiest methods to achieve perfectly tender kernels while preserving their natural sweetness.
+Corn on the cob is a delightful treat, especially during summer barbecues and family gatherings. how-to-cook-corn microwave is one of the quickest and easiest methods to achieve perfectly tender kernels while preserving their natural sweetness.
 Here are some simple methods to cook corn on the cob in the microwave.

 Method 1: Whole Ears of Corn